 In terms of important developments and changes aimed at ensuring long-term positive outcomes, a special funding system has been developed to support inclusive education at all levels and implementation of social inclusion programs aimed at ensuring integration of students with special educational needs.

 Since 2016, the Ministry of Education, Science, Culture and Sport (MoESCS) is implementing a transitional educational programme “A Second Chance for Education” for children living and working on the streets.
-The programme is aimed at integrating children without formal education in the society and educational processes and to prevent school dropout.
 Between 2016-2017 the number of children engaged in this programme increased from 80 to 101.
 Almost 40% of the programme beneficiaries are girls and 40% of these girls are representatives of ethnic minorities.
-Some of them had not been admitted to school prior to enrollment in this programme.
-Some had a status of a student, but they were under the risk of dropout.

 In order to raise public awareness on homeless children and vulnerable groups of children, a training module entitled “Identification of Children’s Educational Needs, Communication and Cooperation Strategies” has been elaborated.
 Based on the module, the TPDC of the MoESCS organizes trainings for teachers and special teachers of public schools.

-In order to combat stigma existing in relation to children working and living on the street and children from vulnerable groups, the MoES has been implementing informational campaigns to raise awareness of parents of public-school students and school administration since 2016.

 In order to improve and strengthen the mechanism for the identification of the children under the risk of dropout, the LEPL Education Management Informational System (EMIS) of the MoESCS was provided with recommendations and support by local and international experts.
-The development of the mechanism for the identification of children left beyond the educational system and children under the risk of dropout has been initiated, along with the development of a statistical data analysis system.

 Participation of students with special needs in formal education is increasing.
 Between 2015 and 2018, the number of students with special needs increased from 5,268 to 6,841 (2,418 girls and 4,423 boys).
 In 2018, within the framework of the programme “Supporting Inclusive Learning”, informational databases have been developed to collect information on persons with disabilities, including girls with disabilities in education to improve the quality of their engagement in the formal education system.